ApatheticDELL/QuantumENDEC-3/README.md

 ...to be installed

 All the required Python modules are in the 'requirements.txt' text file.
+If you are using Python 3.13+, you may need to use the 'requirements313.txt' text file.
 If running on Windows: You may also need pythoncom

 If you are using any of the SAME monitor functions with QuantumENDEC on linux: You need to install multimon-ng.